nicolasmlv/tailwind-blog-portfolio-sample/README.md

 ## Install on production

 You can use this DigitalOcean Button to see it live in seconds, it is free Hosting for static sites.
-And it may even give you a 60$ credit because there is a [referral code](https://www.digitalocean.com/docs/accounts/referrals/) in it :
+And it may even give you a 100$ credit because there is a [referral code](https://www.digitalocean.com/docs/accounts/referrals/) in it :

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/nicolasmlv/tailwind-blog-portfolio-sample/tree/main&refcode=b6dc3a7658c6)

-If you want to edit it, you should run `npm run buildcss:prod` before pushing to production, to save some bandwitdh and some ms. and run back the `buildcss:dev` when editing.
+If you want to edit the code, don't forget to run `buildcss:dev` when editing, and `buildcss:prod` before pushing the code to your repository / in production, to save bandwitdh and some ms.

 You can host it on any static hosting provider, specify the `public` directory to be served.